 In this course on trauma & resilience, you’ll engage with both theoretical literature and real-world case studies to learn the fundamentals of the field: consequences of trauma, healthy coping processes, possible pathological consequences, and the risk of developing post-traumatic stress disorder.
 An optional third week of clinical training is offered for professionals interested in developing skills in the field.
 (48530 & 48531)

-The Politics of Planning in Multicultural Cities: The Case of Jerusalem
+The Politics of Jerusalem

 You’ll explore the contours of the city, its ethnic makeup, and the political developments that shaped it, gaining a better understanding of the dilemmas and struggles that affect contemporary city planning and urban design.
 (SPGE201/48882)